Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 wss://{device IP address:port number}/

-Required Fields for Requesting a Check Transaction Status
+Required Fields to Request a Check Transaction Status

 During the transaction, you might receive one or more update responses indicating the